 Kyushu Scene News

-16 members of the Japan-Korea Tunnel Promotion Shiga Prefectural Council inspect the site - July issue of the site newsletter
+16 members of the Shiga Prefectural Council for the Promotion of the Japan-Korea Tunnel visit the site - Site News, July Issue

-16 members of the Japan-Korea Tunnel Promotion Shiga Prefectural Council visited the sites in Karatsu and Tsushima, and were impressed by seeing the sites firsthand.
+16 members of the Shiga Prefectural Council for the Promotion of the Japan-Korea Tunnel visit the Karatsu and Tsushima construction sites and are amazed by the sights they see firsthand.

-On July 23rd and 24th, 16 members of the Japan-Korea Tunnel Promotion Shiga Prefectural Citizens Council inspected inclined shaft sites in Karatsu and Tsushima.
-This time, the inspection team was headed by Osamu Uno, chairman of the Japan-Korea Tunnel Promotion National Conference, which was formed in November last year (also serves as chairman of the Shiga Prefectural Citizens' Council), and included prefectural and city councilors.
-It became something with.
+On July 23rd and 24th, 16 members of the Shiga Prefectural Council for the Promotion of the Japan-Korea Tunnel visited the inclined tunnel sites in Karatsu and Tsushima.
+This time, the delegation was led by Osamu Uno, chairman of the National Council for the Promotion of the Japan-Korea Tunnel (which also serves as chairman of the Shiga Prefectural Council), and included prefectural and city assembly members, making this a memorable visit in the history of inspections to date.

 201807_1

-[Photo] Chairman Osamu Uno lays flowers at the grave of Dr. Yoshishu Amemori
+[Photo] Chairman Osamu Uno lays flowers at the grave of Professor Hoshu Amemori

 201807_2

-[Photo] At the mouth of the Aren slope shaft in Tsushima.
-"Now then, let's go to Korea through the undersea tunnel!"
+[Photo] At the entrance to the Are Inclined Shaft in Tsushima.
+"Now, let's go to Korea through the undersea tunnel!"